Consequences of Addiction: Top Ways Addiction Ruins Lives

 Although there are many different forms of medically diagnosable addictions (such as shopping addiction or gambling addiction), most people think of substance abuse when hearing this term.
 Substance abuse generally refers to illicit drug, alcohol, or prescription drug addiction.

-Most addictions start out as simple consumption of alcohol or a drug in a social setting.
-As people start to use more of a harmful substance over time, they need a larger “dose” to achieve the original effect, and their bodies can become dependent on the substance over time.
+Most addictions start as simple consumption of alcohol or a drug in a social setting.
+As people begin to use more of a harmful substance over time, they need a larger “dose” to achieve the original effect, and their bodies can become dependent on the substance over time.

 To understand how big the issue of substance abuse is in the United States, here are a few facts and statistics to put it into perspective: